Women Who Always Take On These 5 Chores Are Likely Not In An Equal Relationship

 This almost always seems to be an issue with couples.
 Somehow, the unspoken rule immediately becomes: The wife is in charge of the kids.
 Um, they’re his kids too, remember?
 And last I checked, today's society isn't like Little House on Prairie as far as gender roles.

 What you can do instead: Delegate, delegate, delegate with what will allow him to feel successful as a parent.
-If your kids are school-age, there’s no reason why your husband can’t participate in taking over some of the morning rides to school.
+If your kids are school age, there’s no reason why your husband can’t participate in taking over some of the morning rides to school.

 If he’s into sports, then appoint him as the "captain" of managing everything for Little League.
 If your husband is what I call "poop-phobic" (he doesn’t want to be bothered with the poop), now’s the time to break him in.
-The sky is the limit as far as what you can delegate to him and, at the very least, for the sake of his relationship with your kids, he should be taking over a fair amount of responsibilities.
+The sky is the limit as far as what you can delegate to him and, at the very least, for the sake of his relationship with your kids, he should be taking over a fair number of responsibilities.

 3. You manage the household finances/budget

 If you are the one in the marriage who is alone in managing the finances or bills, etc, or if you are in the dark because your husband is in control of it all, neither is okay.
 Both people need to be equally knowledgeable and responsible.
+According to a poll, 31% of couples say money is a major source of conflict in their marriages.

 What you can do instead: Regardless of whether you are in charge of the finances or in the dark, it would behoove you both to have a monthly meeting where you share up-to-date information about finances, bills, and money.
 If you have shared bank accounts, both of you should have access to the accounts whenever necessary.